-If the cutout is activated because of excessive bath temperature then power to the heater is shut off allowing the bath to cool.
+If the cutout is activated because of excessive bath temperature, power to the heater is shut off and the bath cools.
 The bath cools until it reaches a few degrees below the cutout set-point temperature.
 At this point the action of the cutout is determined by the setting of the cutout mode parameter.

-The cutout has two modes-automatic reset or manual reset.
-If the mode is set to automatic, then the cutout automatically resets itself when the bath temperature falls below the reset temperature.
-If the mode is set to manual, then the heater remains disabled until the user manually resets the cutout.
+The cutout has two selectable modes - automatic reset or manual reset.
+If the mode is set to automatic, the cutout automatically resets itself when the bath temperature falls below the reset temperature allowing the bath to heat up again.
+If the mode is set to manual, the heater remains disabled until the user manually resets the cutout.